Legit-Labs/legitify/docs/gitlab/project/no_conversation_resolution.md

 severity: LOW

 ### Description
 Require all merge request conversations to be resolved before merging.
-Check this to avoid bypassing/missing a Pull Reuqest comment.
+Check this to avoid bypassing/missing a Pull Request comment.

 ### Threat Example(s)
 Allowing the merging of code without resolving all conversations can promote poor and vulnerable code, as important comments may be forgotten or deliberately ignored when the code is merged.